Western Australia Rangelands Conservation Initiative Site 11.

 Project Information:

-Western Australia Rangelands Conservation Initiative Site 11 is a Human-Induced Regeneration (HIR) project located in the Gascoyne region of Western Australia, approximately 80 kilometers southeast of Carnarvon.
-Registered on August 31, 2020, the project covers a significant area of 68,360.92 hectares.
-The project operates on pastoral land where native vegetation regrowth has been historically suppressed.
+Western Australia Rangelands Conservation Initiative Site 11 is a Human-Induced Regeneration (HIR) project located in the Gascoyne region of Western Australia, approximately 120km southeast of the coastal town of Carnarvon.
+The project was registered on August 31, 2020, and covers a substantial area of 68,360.92 hectares.
+It is situated within the Shire of Carnarvon, in a landscape historically dedicated to extensive pastoralism, specifically sheep and cattle grazing.